 Skip to main content

-My Solar Generation History
+My Solar Generation History (back to 2018)

 In these two articles I detail the specifications about the installs; size, direction of panels, photos etc.